 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

-The second year will advance your analytical skills and techniques through study of the following core modules:
+The second year will advance your analytical skills and techniques.

 All teaching takes place within a large and active department, led by a specialist team of research-active teaching staff.
 Modules are taught via a series of lectures supported by discussion group seminars and practical classes.
 We place a strong focus on applying academic theory to real-life situations so, wherever possible, we find ways to incorporate practical work into our teaching to improve planning, teamwork and research skills.